Dozza

 Dozza (Dòza) ([ˈdɔttsa]) is an Italian comune in the province of Bologna.
 Dozza is known for its festival of the painted wall, which takes place every two years in September.
 During this festival, famous national and international artists paint permanent works on the walls of the houses.
-A local landmark is Dozza Castle, whose cellars host Enoteca Regionale Emilia Romagna, the enoteca and wine bar dedicated to oenologic products of Emilia-Romagna.
+A local landmark is Dozza Castle, whose cellars host Enoteca Regionale Emilia Romagna, the enoteca and wine bar dedicated to oenological products of Emilia-Romagna.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").